 Don't hesitate to file a claim even if your workplace injury seems mild or moderate at first.
 It could get worse later, as often happens with back conditions.
 If you file a claim and the condition improves on its own, the claim will simply close—no harm done.
 But if you wait to file, you could lose the chance to get workers’ comp benefits after it gets worse and you realize that you need to miss work and get medical treatment.

 If you had a previous workers’ comp claim that was closed, but your medical condition has gotten worse, you have a certain period of time (often three to five years) to request that your claim be reopened in order to start receiving benefits again.

 There are also deadlines for submitting bills to your employer for coverage of medical treatment, so make sure your doctor knows you’re receiving treatment under a workers’ comp claim.
 Your doctor will then be able to correctly bill your employer or its workers’ compensation insurance carrier.
 (Know that most states have rules for seeking medical treatment and choosing a treating doctor in workers’ comp cases.)

 A lawyer experienced in workers’ compensation in your area is your best resource for knowing the deadlines that apply to your situation.
 Your attorney will ensure that you meet all of the deadlines, so that bad timing alone won’t keep you from receiving the workers’ comp benefits you entitled to receive.

-If your employer has told you that you are too late to file a workers’ comp claim, you should consult with an attorney to learn whether this is true, and whether there are any legal alternatives to pursuing workers’ compensation benefits.
+If your employer has told you that you are too late to file a workers’ comp claim, you should consult with an attorney to learn whether this is true, and whether there are any exceptions to the deadlines or legal alternatives to pursuing workers’ comp benefits.